pyexcel/pyexcel-pdfr/README.rst

 Introduction
 ================================================================================
-**pyexcel-pdfr** does Read tables in pdf files as tabular data.
+**pyexcel-pdfr** does Read tables in pdf files using camelot for pyexcel community.
 Please note it works on python 2.7 only.